-COCC Career Services maintains a list of off-campus job opportunities for students seeking employment outside the Federal Work-Study program.
-Search “student employment” at cocc.edu for more information.
+Career Services maintains a list of off-campus job opportunities for students seeking employment outside the Federal Work-Study program.

 Federal Work-Study (FWS)

-Students cannot apply for a work-study position until they receive a financial aid award that includes work-study.
-Students will not receive any Federal Work-Study funds until they are actually hired and working in a work-study job.
+Students cannot apply for a Work-Study position until they receive a financial aid award that includes Work-Study.
+Students will not receive any Work-Study funds until they are actually hired and working in a Work-Study job.
 Due to the need to match job requirements with student skills, the College cannot guarantee employment to all eligible FWS recipients.

-At COCC, work-study jobs provide experience in a variety of fields including physical education, library work, the sciences, health service and office work.
+Work-Study jobs provide experience in a variety of fields including physical education, library work, the sciences, health service, and office work.
 Community service jobs are also available.
-Please visit the Financial Aid website for more information.
+Please visit the Financial Aid page for more information.